Gareth001/500/README.md

 ## Installation
 Requires at least gcc and make.
-1. Download zip of source through github
+1. Download zip (or tar.gz) of source through github, under releases
 2. Extract and change directory
 3. Compile with make